Compression socks for hiking: the main benefits

 Support the foot

 A good pair of hiking boots or shoes will offer some foot support around the arches.
 But the arches aren’t the only area to target, which is where hiking socks come in.
-Our Full-Length Outdoor Socks, for example, have specialised zones to reduce pressure and irritation on your Achilles tendon.
+Our Full-Length Performance Socks, for example, have specialised zones to reduce pressure and irritation on your Achilles tendon.
 They also feature heel support to reduce the pressure on your heel and instep as your foot hits the ground.

 Additional benefits